Online Auction: Wakefield Estate of Omaha

 Midwestern estates favor solid oak case goods, Mission and Arts & Crafts pieces, Depression-era glass, cast iron cookware, and an exceptional density of mid-century furniture from postwar manufacturing-belt households.
 Pricing tends to be more buyer-friendly than coastal markets.
 Nebraska follows the broader regional pattern, with local liquidators describing a steady mix of multi-decade household accumulations, occasional standout antique consignments, and a reliable rotation of mid-century and traditional furniture.

 Pricing in Nebraska tends to follow the same arc as most regional markets: full price on day one, 25% off on day two, and 50%+ off on the final day.
-Liquidators who post their sales here generally accept cash, debit, and major credit cards, with a small surcharge over $50 not unusual.
+Liquidators generally accept cash, debit, and major credit cards, with a small surcharge over $50 not unusual.
 For larger furniture pieces, ask the on-site coordinator for a list of preferred local movers — they almost always have one and it saves you the work of vetting a stranger on a Saturday afternoon.

-Sign up for our zip-code email alerts at the bottom of this page to be notified when new Nebraska sales are listed.
 Most liquidators post 5–10 days in advance, which is enough lead time to plan a Saturday route around three or four sales in a single county.